eheywood/pico-mandelbrot/README.md

 # pico-mandelbrot
-Replication of the mandelbrot fractal on the pico-display
+Replication of the mandelbrot fractal on the pico-display.